 and aperiodic sounds in a stunningly

-realistic and natural way, and to greatly reduce listening fatigue.
+realistic and natural way, and additionally to reduce listening fatigue.

 Precision Sound Reproducers are not just excellent or of better

 quality.
-While they are they more importantly present new and uncommon
+While of course they are, they more importantly present new

 that you can hear immediately.
 Like